katrinag2004/CS3Tesla/README.md

 * **elon_musk_timeline.csv**
   Contains manually curated timestamps of Musk-related events used to overlay on Tesla stock price movements.

-* **METADATA.md**
-  Details the structure and origin of all datasets used in the project.

 ### **SCRIPTS Folder**